Vol. XIII, No. 2

 Mr. Chairman and Members of the Subcommittee:

 I am pleased to be here this morning to address the subject matter of S. 1940, the "Electronic Freedom of Information Improvement Act of 1991," introduced jointly by the Chairman and Ranking Minority Member of this Subcommittee.
-As you know, the Department of Justice works to encourage uniform compliance with the Freedom of Information Act ("FOIA") by all federal agencies, in accordance with 5 U.S.C.
+As you know, the Department of Justice works to encourage uniform compliance with the Freedom of Information Act ("FOIA") by all federal agencies, in accordance with 5 U.S.C. § 552(e), through its Office of Information and Privacy, which is now part of the Department's new Office of Policy and Communications.

 The Department of Justice is concerned about the important FOIA issues that are addressed in S. 1940 and it appreciates this opportunity today to discuss them with the Subcommittee.
 While the Department cannot support this proposed legislation in its present form, it looks forward to working cooperatively with the Subcommittee on these issues toward their successful resolution.
 Most particularly, the Department agrees that legislative consideration of "electronic record" issues arising under the FOIA is a highly worthwhile step at this time."Electronic Record" FOIA Issues -- Background